General Goal: To know the major cause(s) of these infections, how they are transmitted, and the major manifestations of the infections.

 Prevention of neonatal herpes depends both on preventing acquisition of genital HSV infection during late pregnancy (third trimester) and avoiding exposure of the infant to herpetic lesions during delivery.
 Women without known genital herpes should be counseled to avoid intercourse during the third trimester with partners known or suspected of having genital herpes.
 In addition, pregnant women without known orolabial herpes should be advised to avoid cunnilingus during the third trimester with partners known or suspected to have orolabial herpes.

 Syphilis is a sexually transmitted infectious disease caused by the bacterium Treponema pallidum.
 Treponema pallidum has a number of characteristics, which are important for diagnosis.
 The spiral shaped morphology and characteristic motility pattern (they spin around their longitudinal axis in a corkscrew type manner) are important for diagnosis via darkfield microscopy.
-This organism cannot be grown in vitro.
+This organism could not be grown in vitro until 2018.

 The manifestations seen depend on the stage of disease the patient is in.
 There are four stages of syphilis in adults; primary, secondary, latent and tertiary syphilis.